slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The years say, what the days can’t tell."
 -- Unknown*

+> *"There are decades when nothing happens and there are weeks when decades happen."
+-- Vladimir Lenin*

 You are your memory.

 However you can’t start a new chapter of your life if you keep re-reading the last one.
 The past may be a nice place to visit but certainly not a good place to stay.
 Let go your past failures.
 They are meant to guide you, not to define you or determine your future.
+Don't be a prisoner of your past, it was just a lesson not a life sentence.
 The people who struggle most are the ones who can’t accept the incessant unfairness of life.
 They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.
+Who are you becoming is more important than who you have been.

 > *"The past is entirely contained in your head.
 It is nowhere else.
 The present is all that exists and that is where you exist." (...)
 "Changing your interpretation of your past is often just as good as changing your past."